Tag Archives: sourcing strategy

 Identifying and Classifying spending profiles

-The sourcing efforts for each spending area will be prioritized with the aid of categorization.
-The criteria that better meet the needs of the business can also be devised, for example, direct vs. indirect spending.
+Categorization helps prioritize sourcing efforts for each spending area.
+Teams can also develop criteria that better align with business needs—for example, distinguishing between direct and indirect spending.
 To assist in prioritizing and creating solutions in these situations, it is crucial to do a risk analysis of the selected spending categories.

 Developing a Sourcing Plan